chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/architecture.md

 In chapter 2, we extract a design system from existing component libraries.
 Along the way, we determine which components belong in the design system and outline common challenges developers face getting started.

 In large companies, this exercise is done in conjunction with design, engineering, and product teams.
-Chroma (the company behind Storybook) and Storybook share a sprightly frontend infrastructure team that serves nearly 800 open source contributors across 3+ properties, so we’re going to outline the process for you.
+Chromatic (the company behind Storybook) and Storybook share a sprightly frontend infrastructure team that serves nearly 800 open source contributors across 3+ properties, so we’re going to outline the process for you.

 ## The challenge